jimratliff/GenoMac-system/README.md

 ### Install Homebrew and update PATH
 #### Manually install Homebrew
-Installing Homebrew will automatically install Xcode Command Line Tools (CLT), the installation of which will install a version of Git, which will permit cloning this repo.
+Installing Homebrew will automatically install Xcode Command Line Tools (CLT), the installation of which will install, among other things, a version of Git, which will permit cloning this repo.

 To install Homebrew, launch Terminal:
 ```bash